Calling All Therapists Starting Out In Private Practice

 The blog below is a summarised excerpt from the ‘Getting Started In Private Practice – The Pocket Guide‘, which has been compiled by Sarah D Rees and Sophie Wood, Buzz Web Consultancy.
 It is a 40-page comprehensive getting started guide full of tips and advice on where to focus your efforts and how to get the best start for your therapy business based on real-life experience.

 The Guide is part of a collection of simple and effective professional guides, products and templates explicitly designed with the busy therapist working in private practitioner in mind.
-To find out more: The Pocket Practitioner
+To find out more: Pocket Site

 If you’re a healthcare therapist just starting out in setting up your own private practice business, it can be quite a daunting time.
 There are myriad of different questions to find answers to: